-Being the middle child comes with some stigma — you're not the oldest and wisest, and you're not the "baby" of the family, either.
+Sure being the middle child comes with some stigma — not the oldest and wisest and not the "baby" of the family, either.

 Just look at quintessential middle child Jan Brady from "The Brady Bunch": She had to create an imaginary boyfriend (George Glass) to garner attention from her big family.
-Stephanie Tanner, the middle child from "Full House," may not have had many story lines devoted to her, but at least she got her own tag line ("How RUDE!").
+Stephanie Tanner, the middle child from "Full House" may not have had as many story lines devoted to her, but at least she got her own tag line ("How RUDE!").

-1. Your parents were probably more laid back with you.
+1. Parents were probably more laid back

-2. You actually have a secret power.
+2. They actually have a secret power

 At least according to Catherine Salmon and Katrin Schumann, authors of "The Secret Power of Middle Children."
 According to their research, middle children are more open to experience and more willing to develop different abilities while searching for their own niche in the family.

-3. You can keep a secret.
+3. They can keep a secret

-5. You have stronger bonds with friends.
+5. They have stronger bonds with friends

 Your parents had a looser leash on you, which means you were able to form stronger friendships at younger ages.